Sister Society: Association Internationale Jacques Ellul

 Michael Bennett

-Michael Bennett is Associate Research Professor in Arizona State University’s Center for Science & the Imagination.
+Michael Bennett is associate research professor in Arizona State University’s Center for Science and the Imagination.
 He has also held faculty positions at Northeastern University School of Law, Vassar College, the University of Michigan, Michigan Technological University, and the University of Virginia.
 His doctoral dissertation explored issues of “autonomous technology” and politics.
 He has published extensively, especially in a steady stream of provocative, theoretical articles in law journals.
-Michael holds the B.S. in applied physics from Florida A&M University, the J.D. from Harvard Law School, and Ph.D. in Science & Technology Studies from Rensselaer Polytechnic Institute (under Langdon Winner).
-Among his fields of study are nanotechnology policy, intellectual property and science fiction & philosophy.
+Michael holds the BS in applied physics from Florida A&M University, a JD from Harvard Law School, and a PhD in Science and Technology Studies from Rensselaer Polytechnic Institute (under Langdon Winner).
+Among his fields of study are nanotechnology policy, intellectual property, and science fiction and philosophy.

 Stephanie Bennett